FreeRADIUS/wiki.freeradius.org/building/Solaris.md

 #### FreeRadius
 To compile FreeRadius with all of the above:
 Download sources and compile with:

+Moving the awk command is needed because of a borked/broken awk command is used as standard in Solaris.
+We replace it with a symlink to nawk, so the configure command can use it.
 ```bash
 export PATH="/usr/local/freeradiusperl/bin:$PATH"
 mv /usr/bin/awk /usr/bin/awk_old